ironbar/luxai/reports/07_Winning_Model_Documentation.md

 Note: If you are preparing documentation for a Kernels Only competition, then please share your kernel with the host by adding their user name as a collaborator.
 If the winner's license requirement is open source, you can also make your kernel public.
 --->

 All the code is available at [github](https://github.com/ironbar/luxai).
-Also the best agent is [there](https://github.com/ironbar/luxai/blob/main/agents/best_local_agent_nairu.tar.gz).
+The best agent is also [there](https://github.com/ironbar/luxai/blob/main/agents/best_local_agent_nairu.tar.gz).

 ### B2.
 README.md